October 9, 2019: The day Spanish tennis legend Andres Gimeno passed away

 • Gimeno wins Roland-Garros juniors in 1955

 Andres Gimeno, born in 1937, was one of the first Spanish players to compete at the international level, along with Manolo Santana.
 Having won the junior event at Roland-Garros in 1955, he reached the quarter-finals of the men’s event in 1960 (lost to Nicola Pietrangeli, 6-3, 6-1, 3-6, 6-2).
-That same year, Gimeno signed a contract with Jack Kramer to become a touring pro, and hence, he could not enter any Grand Slam events for the eight following years.
+That same year, Gimeno signed a contract with Jack Kramer to become a touring pro, and hence, he could not enter any Grand Slam events for the following eight years.

 • Spaniard joins the pro ranks

-When the Open Era began, in 1968, Gimeno, who was already 30 years old, reached the semi-finals at Roland-Garros (defeated by Rosewall, 3-6, 6-3, 7-5, 3-6, 6-3).
+When the Open Era began in 1968, Gimeno, who was already 30 years old, reached the semi-finals at Roland-Garros (defeated by Rosewall, 3-6, 6-3, 7-5, 3-6, 6-3).
 Although he was still competing in Lamar Hunt’s National Tennis League, he finished runner-up at the 1969 Australian Open (lost to Rod Laver, 6-3, 6-4, 7-5) and the semi-finals at Wimbledon in 1970 (lost to John Newcombe, 6-3, 8-6, 6-0).
-He did not perform very well in any major tournament in 1971, and although some thought that, aged 33, he was a declining player, he was still considered by many to be one of the best clay-court players in the world.
+He did not perform very well in any major tournament in 1971, and although some thought that, aged 33, he was a declining player, he was still considered by many as one of the best clay-court players in the world.

 • Gimeno wins Roland-Garros at the age of 34